-CrowdStrike’s Shawn Henry on Cyberterrorists, Ransomware and Hacked ElectionsAn interview with President and CSO of CrowdStrike Services
+CrowdStrike’s Shawn Henry on Cyberterrorists, Ransomware and Hacked ElectionsAn interview with

 When the Democratic National Committee discovered in June that’s its entire computer network had been hacked, it called on Shawn Henry, president of CrowdStrike and former head of the FBI’s cyber division, to ferret out the damage and ultimately identify the perpetrators, who were deemed to be agents of the Russian government.